inajaf/UppyYii2Uploader/README.md

 # UppyYii2Uploader
 Multi uploading with Uppy and Yii2

-Here is my implemetation for using multiuploading for Yii2 and appy in Create action.
+Here is my implemetation for using multiuploading for Yii2 and uppy in Create action.
 You can use this solution in other frameworks as well as Laravel, Symfony and etc.

 Please see the source code samples.